How to Send Emails to Members of WooCommerce Memberships

 On the email builder, use the Body, Header, Content, and Footer panels to customize the email template to your heart’s content.
 You have options to change colours, add a header image, add custom content, and more.

 The Settings panel is where the actual setup is done.
 Open it to set up the email subject and the maximum content length.
 You can also restrict the automation to specific categories, tags, and authors.
 This is ideal if you want to send an email when blog posts are added to a specific category in WordPress.

 Next, scroll down to the Recipient section, and select WooCommerce Memberships.
-If you only want to send emails to active members of a specific membership plan(s), use the Restrict to Membership Plans setting.
+If you only want to send emails to active, paused, expired, or canceled members of a specific membership plan(s), use the Restrict to Membership Plans setting.
 And if to specific members, use the Restrict to Selected Members setting.

 When you are done, click the ‘Save Changes’ button at the top right corner and then toggle the activation switch to the right to enable the automation.

 Similar to the New Post Notification setup explained above, when creating the automation, select “Posts Email Digest” and choose a template.